Is Your Potty-Trained Child Having Accidents at School?

-It can be frustrating, and even down-right maddening, when your previously potty-trained child starts having accidents at school.
-You feel embarrassed for them, you feel embarrassed for yourself, and can feel overwhelmed and unsure of how to make things go back to “normal.”
+It can be frustrating, and even down-right maddening.
+With your previously potty-trained child having accidents at school, you feel embarrassed for them and you feel embarrassed for yourself.
+You can feel overwhelmed and unsure of how to make things go back to “normal.”

 So for any of my fellow parents feeling worn down, fed up, or downright confused about their newfound pee and poop problems, here are a few things to keep in mind.